David-morales01/David-morales01/README.md

 -😋 I love soda and sweet desserts.

 -🎬🍿I love watching movies, superhero series and anime.

+-🌍I'm based in Nicaragua

+-🖥️ You can view my portfolio on my <a href="https://david-morales.netlify.app/">website</a>.

+-✉️ You can contact me at davidenriquemorales4@gmail.com

 ### Thank you for viewing my profile